jackdeansmith/EnablerTest/README.md

-# Enabler Test - Does your LLM enable your questionable decisions
+# Enabler Test: Does Your LLM Enable your Questionable Decisions?

-Credit to Claude code for almost all the code here.

 ## Project Status and Log